insin/nwb/docs/Commands.md

 **Flags:**

-* `-f, --force` - force creation of the new project without asking any questions, using whichever default settings are necessary as a result.
+* `-f, --force` - force creation of the new project without asking any questions, using whichever default settings are necessary as a result

 **React component and web module flags:**

-* `-g, --global` - provide a global variable to be exported by the UMD build, implicitly enabling the UMD build.
+* `-g, --global` - provide a global variable to be exported by the UMD build, implicitly enabling the UMD build
-* `--no-jsnext` - disable the npm ES6 modules build.
+* `--no-jsnext` - disable the npm ES6 modules build
-* `--no-umd` - disable the npm UMD build.
+* `--no-umd` - disable the npm UMD build

 ### `init` - initialise a project in the current directory